ynput/ayon-docker/README.md

  - Tweak the `docker-compose.yml` file according to your requirements.
  - You may use `.env` file to set environment variables (for example for SSO configuration).
  - On Windows, comment-out or delete  `- "/etc/localtime:/etc/localtime:ro"` line from the `docker-compose.yml`
- - Install addons to the addons directory.
- - Modify the default settings in the `settings/template.json` file.
  - Run the stack using `docker compose up -d`
- - Run `make setup` (Unix) or `manage.ps1 setup` (Windows) to set up the server.
- - Once the setup is complete, navigate to `http://localhost:5000/` in your web browser and log in as admin/admin.
+ - Once the docker is up, navigate to `http://localhost:5000/` in your web browser and follow the onboarding steps presented to you.

 ### Demo Projects